 Please consider the guidance below before requesting a transfer to writing-up status.

 Transferring to writing up status is an academic progression point.
-In order to transfer to writing up status, you are required to have completed all the collection of data and other materials related to your thesis, be wholly engaged in the analysis, interpretation and presentation of the material and, in the judgement of your supervisor, be in a position to submit the thesis within 12 months.
+In order to transfer to writing up status, you are required to have completed all the collection of data and other materials related to your thesis, to have passed your second year progression (or equivalent for part-time students) and, in the judgement of your supervisor, be in a position to submit the thesis within 12 months.

-that you will in future make minimal use of departmental facilities, apart from occasional contacts with your supervisor for the purposes of comment on draft chapters of the thesis;
+that you will in future make minimal use of departmental facilities, apart from regular contacts with your supervisor for the purposes of comment on draft chapters of the thesis;

 that you will continue to be subject to regular progress reviews by your department;

-that you will not be liable for fees but will continue to re-enrol during the period of writing up (failure to re-enrol at the beginning of each academic year will result in deregistration);
+that you will not be liable for fees but will continue to re-enrol during the period of writing up and pay any fee applicable during this period.
+(Failure to re-enrol at the beginning of each academic year will result in deregistration);

 - that you will submit the thesis within an overall maximum period of registration of 4 calendar years (7 years part-time).

 Writing up status counts as part of the overall period of registration and ends on the date of submission of the thesis.
-However, you must continue to re-enrol with the College until the Research Degrees Office has confirmed the award of your degree.
+However, you must continue to re-enrol with QMUL until the Research Degrees Office has confirmed the award of your degree.